Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Fun Fact: They have over 20 million books, 24 million photos, and 1 million gigabytes of digital content!
 That’s a lot!

-Usually unknown to most, it’s open to the public and you can search through parts of the collection.
+Most people don’t know that it’s open to the public and you can browse through parts of the collection.
 You can also do a tour (offered on a limited basis) of the Library and Archives Preservation Centre in Gatineau.
-You can learn more about the LAC here.

 Go to an Ice Hockey Game

 What better way to engage in Canadian culture than at an ice hockey game!
-In Ottawa, you’ve got two teams to choose from – one professional team in the NHL (The Senators) and one OHL – Ontario Hockey League team – the Ottawa 67s.
+In Ottawa, you’ve got two teams to choose from – one professional team in the NHL (The Ottawa Senators) and one OHL – Ontario Hockey League – team, the Ottawa 67s.

-The Ottawa 67s play hockey at TD Place (the same place that the city’s football team -not soccer, like, Canadian Football – plays).
+The Ottawa 67s play hockey at TD Place (the same place where the city’s football team – not soccer, like, Canadian Football – plays).
 You can learn more here.

-The “Sens” play outside the downtown area in Kanata at the Canadian Tire Centre.
+The Ottawa Senators – or the “Sens” – play outside the downtown area in Kanata at the Canadian Tire Centre.
 As a Toronto Maple Leafs fan, Eric thinks the Sens suck.

-To be completely honest – in 2019 – they are in a “rebuilt phase” where they do actually statistically suck.
+To be completely honest they are in a “rebuilt phase” where they actually statistically aren’t amazing.

 However, all that tough talk is just in good fun.
-Hockey is still fun to watch and experience – so visit the website to look into tickets.
+Hockey is still fun to watch and experience – so visit the Canadian Tire Centre website to look into tickets.

 If you’re exploring behind Parliament Hill and wondering what that shiny thing is behind the National Gallery – you aren’t alone!
 That’s Notre-Dame Cathedral Basilica!